chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

     2. All Words belong to the set of all Strings
     3. Language is a subset of the set of all Strings.
     4. Not all Strings are Words.

+As mentioned several times, all linguistic entities in the formal system being built are defined on the domain of Strings.
+Words and Characters are different types of Strings, while a Language is a subset of Strings.

 Theorems
 ^^^^^^^^